ASC 606 and IFRS 15: Five steps of revenue recognition

 Revenue recognition

 Revenue recognition is the accounting process through which an entity records revenue in its financial statements.
-It determines the appropriate timing and amount of revenue to be recognized based on the fulfillment of specific criteria outlined in accounting standards such as ASC 606 and IFRS 15.
+The entity determines the appropriate timing and amount of revenue to be recognized based on the fulfillment of specific criteria outlined in accounting standards such as ASC 606 and IFRS 15.

 Entity